 - Poor social support or a stigma

-Native Alaskans, along with other indigenous people across the country, often have poorer health than any other population in the United States — especially those living in rural areas.
+Native Alaskans, along with other indigenous people across the country, often have poorer health than any other population in the United States.
+This is especially true of those living in rural areas.
 One analysis revealed that while only 12.1% of adults in the U.S. have a health rating of fair or poor, approximately 20% of American Indians or Alaska Natives reported this rating.

 And the healthcare situation in Alaska is very unique.
 At 633,300 square miles, it is the largest state in the United States and is more than double the size of Texas.
 However, it has the lowest population density.